markryall/chicanery/README.md

 * monitoring a mercurial repository for push notifications
 * monitoring a subversion repository for commit notifications
 * monitoring heroku for deployment event notification
-* integration with the blinky gem to control build light
-* integration with more ci servers (atlassian bamboo, jetbrains team city, etc.)
+* monitoring more ci servers (atlassian bamboo, jetbrains team city, etc.)
+* integration with the blinky gem to control a delcom build light
+* other interesting notifier plugins or examples

 ## Contributing